iftechfoundation/ifarchive-static/md/whole-archive.md

 (Sizes are as of early 2024.
 They all grow from year to year.)

 Since web use is our primary customer (and `rsync` is not protected by a CDN), the `rsync` service has a modest bandwidth limit.
-Fetching the entire Archive will take roughly 45 minutes.
+Fetching the entire Archive (the first time!) will take roughly 45 minutes.